Paper Airplanes

 My short story, The Trajectory of a Random Camaro, can be found in the Jabberwock review.

-Trajectory of a Random Camaro
+Trajectory of a Random Camaro: A short story

 Stella would still be alive if not for the crazy confluence of factors that, when one considered the probabilities, one-in-a-million, one-in-a-billion, made it seem like the work of some all-knowing orchestrator.